skip to Main Content

 • The role of the dive supervisor

-• Implementing and monitoring occupational health and safety programs
+• Implement and monitor work health and safety programs

 • Diving physics, physiology and associated calculations